-What does living life at your own pace mean?
-It means you doing you – living on your terms.
-It’s a life that will make sense only to you.
-You will be happy, regardless of any resistance from others because you are doing life at your own way.
+What does live your life at your own pace mean?
+It means living on your terms.
+It’s a life that will make sense only to you because you are doing life in your way.

-The trick is we have to learn how to live.
-When we realize that is not a race against anyone else but ourselves, we have taken the first step to achieve our goal.
-Realize we are in control of our lives, not the actions of others, but our own actions.
-So, the attitude we take towards any situation will determine the outcome.
+To learn how to live, we need to realize that life is not a race against anyone else but ourselves.
+This realization is the first step to achieving our life goals.
+First, remember we are in control of our lives, nobody else, but for us alone.
+Then, the attitude we take towards any situation will determine the outcome.

 Good (Decisions + Attitude) = Outcome

-It is that attitude that challenge the need within us and help improve our lives.
-However, is our responsibility, and ours alone, to be in charge of the decisions that will impact your life.
+It is that attitude that challenges the need within us and helps improve our lives.
+But, it is our responsibility, and ours alone, to be in charge of the decisions that will impact your life.
 We cannot blame those on anyone.

 Running For Their Life